MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-csv.md

 When you try to export a column of string data that contains commas, you might run into problems as well.
 Azure Machine Learning does not support any special handling or special translation of such data, such as enclosing strings in quotation marks.
 Also, you cannot use escape characters before a comma to ensure that commas are handled as a literal character.

-Therefore, new fields will be created in the output file for each comma that is encountered in the string field.
+Therefore, new fields are created in the output file for each comma that is encountered in the string field.
 To avoid this problem, there are several workarounds:

 - Use the [Preprocess Text](preprocess-text.md) module to remove punctuation characters from string fields.